 There is a price to pay for being in this incredible, authentic medieval atmosphere.
 You won’t be alone.
 As the afternoon progressed, the town became increasingly crowded and hard to navigate.
 As we were walking around, we had to carefully maneuver around large tour groups (there were at least 4 cruise ships docked in port that day).

-Get out early and try to get your sight seeing and picture taking done before lunch.
+The best way to take advantage of these great suggestions for what to do in Tallinn for a day is to get out early!
+Try to get your sight seeing and picture taking done before lunch.
 Then, in the afternoon spend some time shopping in the great shops and tuck into a pub or restaurant for some lunch.

 Shopping Highlights in Old Town of Tallinn:

 For those putting together a Tallinn itinerary who are wondering what to do in Tallinn for a day, shopping definitely deserves a top stop on your list!
 The craftsmanship was top notch and the prices were super reasonable.

 - High quality woolen goods at great prices (hats, scarves, sweaters, slippers, etc.) There is a collection of crafters who sell wooden goods just inside the wall on Müürivahe street.
 We also saw little old Estonian women on benches selling their handmade goods around the city.